School Nutrition Services

 What a Meal Looks Like

 Breakfast consists of three main food components: (1) whole grain and/or lean protein; (2) fruit, vegetable, and/or 100% fruit juice; and (3) milk.
-We can offer multiple items within each food component.
 School Nutrition staff encourage all students to eat a well-balanced breakfast.

 Students will receive a school breakfast of the three food components in the appropriate portion sizes for their grade level.
 All school breakfasts are free of charge.

 Lunch consists of five main food components: (1) whole grain, (2) lean protein, (3) vegetable, (4) fruit, and (5) milk.
-Child Nutrition staff encourage all students to select a well-balanced lunch.
+School Nutrition staff encourage all students to select a well-balanced lunch.

 USDA Nondiscrimination Statement